robocube/rcl/README.md

 ## Introduction

-RCL is a high-level language designed specifically to meet the needs of modern financial decision-makers.
+RCL is a high-level language designed to meet the needs of modern financial decision-makers.

-* Eliminaties tedious loop programming.
+* Eliminates tedious loop programming.
 * Native support for tabular data (cubes) and query syntax.
 * Simplified syntax to express async, concurrent and parallel workflows.

-RCL is a strong-typed, dynamically-typed, interpreted language which strives to continue in the traditions of LISP and APL.
+RCL is a strong, dynamically-typed, interpreted language which strives to continue in the traditions of LISP and APL.

 Like LISP, RCL is homoiconic, which means that all RCL programs are also valid